Thermal Hall Conductivity as a Probe of Gap Structure in Multi-band Superconductors: The Case of $\rm Ba_{1-x}K_xFe_2As_2$

-If the gap parameter $\Delta({\bf k})$ is isotropic on each FS sheet, the population of Bogoliubov quasiparticles decreases sharply below $T_c$ ($\bf k$ is a wavevector on the FS).
-By contrast, if the nodes exist in $\Delta({\bf k})$ (or if $|\Delta({\bf k})|$ is strongly anisotropic), the quasiparticle (qp) population decreases quite gradually.
-In superconductors with unconventional gap symmetry, the thermal Hall conductivity $\kappa_{xy}$ has proved to be a powerful probe for quasiparticles (qps).
+If the gap parameter $\Delta({\bf k})$ is isotropic on each FS sheet, the population of Bogoliubov quasiparticles decreases sharply below $T_c$ ($\bf k$ is a wave vector on the FS).
+By contrast, if nodes exist in $\Delta({\bf k})$ (or if $|\Delta({\bf k})|$ is strongly anisotropic), the quasiparticle (qp) population decreases quite gradually.
+In effective single band superconductors with unconventional gap symmetry, the thermal Hall conductivity $\kappa_{xy}$ has proved to be a powerful probe for quasiparticles (qps).
 Unlike the diagonal thermal conductivity $\kappa_{xx}$ which is the sum of the electronic term $\kappa_e$ and the phonon term $\kappa_{ph}$, the off-diagonal term $\kappa_{xy}$ is purely electronic.
 Together, $\kappa_{xx}$ and $\kappa_{xy}$ have been used to probe extensively the qp density and their lifetime in the cuprate $\rm YBa_2Cu_3O_y$ (YBCO)~\cite{Krishana,Zeini,Zhang} and the heavy fermion superconductor CeCoIn$_5$~\cite{Izawa,Onose}.
-By contrast, $\kappa_{xx}$ decreases roughly linearly with $(T_c-T)$ below $T_c$ in the clean $s$-wave superconductors Pb,Hg and Sn~\cite{BRT,Tewordt} (data on $\kappa_{xy}$ are unavailable).
+In contrast to effective single-band descriptions of the above compounds, the pnictides are manifestly multi-band superconductors with both electron and hole-like Fermi pockets.
+We report thermal Hall results which connect to the following insight: {\it whether the thermal Hall signal is electron- or hole-like yields non-trivial information in the presence of potentially both hole-like and electron-like low-lying charge carriers.} In principle, this also applies to thermopower experiments ~\cite{yan}, though such electrical probes are restricted to the non-superconducting state.
+For the pnictides, this provides valuable consistency checks of different theoretical gap scenarios, as we explicate in the following for the specific case of $\rm Ba_{1-x}K_xFe_2As_2$.
+There, we find theoretically that while the largest gap anisotropy exist along the electron pockets, the lowest gap resides at a hole pocket, which is consistent with our findings from thermal Hall conductivity.

+\bfig[t] \incl[width=8.5cm]{Fig1.eps} { (color online) (a) $\kappa_{xx}$ of single-crystal $\rm Ba_{1-x}K_xFe_2As_2$ at $H$ = 0 (circles) and at 35 T (triangles).
+The solid curve is the in-plane resistivity $\rho$ in zero $H$ ($T_c$ = 37 K). $\kappa_{xy}$ vs. $H$ at $T$ = 250$\rightarrow$35 K and from 35$\rightarrow$7 K are shown in (b) and (c), respectively.
+Above $T_c$ (37 K), $\kappa_{xy}$ is $H$ linear up to 14 T, but as $T$ decreases below $T_c$, curvature becomes increasingly apparent.
+At all $T$, the Hall signal is hole-like. } \efig